hplieninger/ItemResponseTrees/README.md

 model, this returns a tibble with 60 rows containing the 40 free parameters, 17 fixed loadings, and 3 correlations (in addition to the 3 covariances for better interpretation).
-Below, the loading/discrimination parameter pertaining to parameter *t* are shown, which vary between 0.18 and 6.78.
+Below, the loading/discrimination parameters pertaining to parameter *t* are shown, which vary between 0.18 and 6.78.
 The loadings pertaining to parameter *e* and *m* were fixed to one and thus no standard error is returned for these.
 The latent correlations are shown below as well, and these show